Skip to main content

 The highest-leverage uses of Claude Code are the activities most engineers overlook.

 Commit messages and PR descriptions produce small per-instance savings that compound to hours daily.
 Documentation and README generation keeps project knowledge current at near-zero cost.
 Architecture diagrams make implicit knowledge explicit; they survive in the repository alongside the code they describe.
 Infrastructure as Code generation follows well-documented patterns where Claude Code operates at 80-120x leverage.
-Test generation addresses the persistent underinvestment in code coverage by making tests free to produce.
+Test generation addresses the persistent underinvestment in code coverage by making tests near-zero cost to produce (though they still carry maintenance cost as the codebase evolves).
 Technical writing, from architecture articles to specifications to legal documents, operates at 20-120x leverage and scales with batch size.
 Cross-cutting refactors become single operations instead of multi-day campaigns.

 Stop using Claude Code only for the work you were already going to do.
 Start using it for the work you have been skipping.